tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 ```

 - We still have the same order of functions from right-to-left.
-- The definition of `f` ans `p` look different but they give the same result.
+- The definition of `f` and `p` look different but they give the same result.
 - This is useful because we can do currying and partial application on our compositions.
 - We don't need to know all of the functions upfront that will participate in a composition.
 - We can curry the compose utility and provide two or three functions now, then take that result and compose it with something else later.